Exhibitor Registration is Closed

-This year's event takes place on Saturday, April 27, 2019 from 10 a.m. to 4 p.m. at the PEC Arena on the College of DuPage campus in Glen Ellyn, IL.
-To see what to expect at this year's event, check out our exhibitors descriptions below.
+Thank you for expressing interest in participating as an exhibitor in STEMCON 2020!
+This year's event takes place on Saturday, April 25, 2020 from 10 a.m. to 4 p.m. at the PEC Arena on the College of DuPage campus in Glen Ellyn, IL.

 Argonne National Laboratory